pattonsgirl/CEG2410/Projects/Project3-Identity/README.md

 ## Setup AD DC

 - Configuring a Windows Server to be a Domain Controller
-  - Outline of basic steps, resource(s) used
+  - Outline of basic steps and resource(s) referenced
 - Domain Name:
 - Domain Controller Name:
 - Domain DNS IP: